zeroc-ice/ice-demos/js/README.md

     npm run build

-On Windows you need to set the platform and configuration in order to locate slice2js, for example if you have build C++ x64 Release mode you can use the following command to build
+On Windows if you are using Ice source distribution you need to set the platform and configuration in order to locate slice2js, for example if you have build C++ x64 Release mode you can use the following command to build

     > npm run build -- --cppPlatform x64 --cppConfiguration Release